gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2016-11/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

   - ENHANCEMENT: Many of the [CloudWatch Alarms](https://github.com/gruntwork-io/module-aws-monitoring/tree/master/modules/alarms) now expose parameters for the setting the `Evaluation Periods` and `Statistic` properties to allow finer-grained control by customers.
-  - The `Evaluation Periods` property is the number of periods over which a CloudWatch metric's data is compared to a given threshold.
+  - The `Evaluation Periods` property is the number of periods over which a CloudWatch metric&apos;s data is compared to a given threshold.
-  - The `Statistic` property is the statistic to apply to a CloudWatch Alarm's associated metric.
+  - The `Statistic` property is the statistic to apply to a CloudWatch Alarm&apos;s associated metric.
 Acceptable Values are `SampleCount`, `Average`, `Sum`, `Minimum`, or `Maximum`.
 - TWEAK: Many Amazon services report CloudWatch metrics every 60 seconds, and the [CloudWatch Alarms](https://github.com/gruntwork-io/module-aws-monitoring/tree/master/modules/alarms) now reflect that period where applicable as a default.